4nduril/tobias-barth.net/blog/source/_posts/How-to-bundle-your-library-and-why.md

----
 title: How to bundle your library and why
 tags:
   - javascript
   - webpack
   - rollup
   - parcel
+date: 2019-11-18 21:58:14
 ---

 ### Preface

-This article is part 5 of the series "Publish a modern JavaScript (or TypeScript) library".
+This article is part 6 of the series "Publish a modern JavaScript (or TypeScript) library".
 Check out the motivation and links to other parts [in the introduction](http://tobias-barth.net/blog/2019/07/Publish-a-modern-JavaScript-or-TypeScript-library/).

 ### Publishing formats – do you even need a bundle?